wp-plugins/dynamic-dates/readme.txt

 > `[yesterday]`, `[today]`, `[tomorrow]`, `[last-month]`, `[this-month]`, `[next-month]`, `[last-year]`, `[this-year]`, `[next-year]`

-If you are not using WordPress 3 or later, you should substitute the hyphen in the shortcode with an underscore.
+Note: If you are not using WordPress 3 or later, you should substitute the hyphen in the shortcode with an underscore.
 Example: [this_year]

 = How can I display a customized date? =